neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ### Garbage collection

-When you run "zenith gc", old timelines that are no longer needed are removed.
+When you run "neon gc", old timelines that are no longer needed are removed.
 That involves collecting the list of "unreachable" objects, starting from the named branches and tags.

 Also, if enough WAL has been generated on a timeline since last snapshot, a new snapshot or delta is created.

-### zenith push/pull
+### neon push/pull

 Compare the tags and branches on both servers, and copy missing ones.
 For each branch, compare the timeline it points to in both servers.
 If